How to Train Your Dog to Pose for Pictures · Kinship

 lubero / AdobeStock

 The difference between a reasonably cute photo and a must-be-framed-and-hung-on-the-wall shot comes down to two basic issues: technical and behavioral.
-On the technical side, go for lighting and backgrounds that work in your favor.
-A proper understanding of your equipment means you can ensure that focus and exposure are spot on.
+On the technical side, choose backgrounds and lighting that work in your favor.
+Learn the ins and outs of your camera to ensure that focus and exposure are flawless.
 The right perspective can make a huge difference; for example, capturing your dog at roughly their eye level will generally give you a better photo than a shot taken from above.
-Behaviorally, understanding how dogs naturally respond to a variety of cues goes a long way toward getting a photograph that does justice to your dog’s good looks.
-Here are a few things to keep in mind when getting your dog to model for pictures.

 1. Get your dog to look at the camera.